 I email flyers about upcoming online courses and CJ electives several times before and during the registration period, so check your email!

 Reminder: The 7 required courses for the major are offered every fall and spring semester.
 Online availability will vary and summer schedules are limited.
-The Internship course is available every semester, including Summer.
+The Internship course is available every semester, including summer and is always offered online.